-This sample application leverages the Security and Identity services so you must provide a right user login/passwd to run the sample.
-The default identity module (based on a properties file) is provided with three users ("John", "Jack" and "James" logins with "bonita", "jackpass" and "jamespass" as password).
-All three can login into to system but only John and Jack are able to play in the Approval Workflow sample.
+This sample application leverages the Security and Identity services so you must provide a right user login/ passwd to run the sample.
+The default identity module (based on a properties file) is provided with three users ("john", "jack" and "james" logins with "bpm", "bpm" and "bpm" as password).
+All three can login into to system but only john and jack are able to play in the Approval Workflow sample.
 This behaviour is due to the users - role mapping defined in the previous workflow sample.